ys321/CustomerHelpAI-RAG/README.md

 Make sure to replace `sk-...` with your actual OpenAI API key.

 ### 5. Set up the MySQL Database
-Ensure you have a MySQL database running and set up the following schema:
+Ensure you have a MySQL server running.
+Use the provided SQL script `legal_knowledge_base.sql` for creating the necessary tables:
 ```sql
 CREATE DATABASE legal_knowledge_base;